MARTIMM/question-answer/docs/content-docs/setup/structures.md

 #### Notes
 * Default fieldtype is QAEntry
-* Boolean values like required, encode and hide are `False` if not mentioned.
+* Boolean values like required, hide is `False` if not mentioned.
 * Default values are '' or 0 when absent.
 Min and Max are -Inf and Inf when absent.
 * Encoding is done using sha256.
 * select lists in a question descriptions are always arrays.